JasonBarbra/FireBaseAuth/README.md

 Login: example@gmail.com
 password: 123456

-this let me to authenticate only one user to read data in firestore match /Persons/{PesronId} {
+this let me to authenticate only one user to read data in firestore: match /Persons/{PesronId} {
     	allow read: if request.auth.uid != null && request.auth.uid == 'WB6SGoOpoTcIWOBUMDea99ubQPw1'
     }